 The legislation and judiciary committee of the National Assembly approved the revision of the Telecommunications Business Act, which seeks to bar app market operators from requiring developers to use certain payment systems by unfairly using their positions.

-If the bill is approved in a plenary session later in the day, South Korea will be the first country to introduce such curbs on global tech giants’ in-app billing policies, which have been increasingly under scrutiny around the world, reports Yonhap news agency.
+Suppose the bill is approved in a plenary session later in the day.
+In that case, South Korea will be the first country to introduce such curbs on global tech giants’ in-app billing policies, which have been increasingly under scrutiny around the world, reports Yonhap news agency.

-Earlier this year, Google decided to lower its commission fees to 15 percent for the first $1 million of revenue earned by developers.
+Earlier this year, Google decided to lower its commission fees to 15 percent for developers’ first $1 million of revenue.

 In response to growing pressure, its rival Apple cut the 30 percent rate by half for app developers that earn up to $1 million annually at the start of this year.